LASIK: Operative procedure

 LASIK permanently changes the shape of the cornea, the clear covering of the front of the eye, using an excimer laser.
 A mechanical microkeratome (a blade device) or a laser keratome (femtosecond laser) is used to cut a flap in the cornea.
 A hinge is left at one end of this flap.
 The flap is folded back revealing the corneal stroma, the middle section of the cornea.
 Pulses from a computer-controlled laser (excimer laser) vaporize a portion of the stroma and the flap is replaced.

 Performing the laser ablation in the deeper corneal stroma provides for more rapid visual recovery and less pain than the earlier technique, photorefractive keratectomy (PRK).

 Postoperative care

-Patients are usually given a course of antibiotic and anti-inflammatory eye drops.
-These are continued in the weeks following surgery.
+Patients are usually given a course of antibiotic and anti-inflammatory eye drops, which are continued in the weeks following surgery.
 Patients are told to rest and are given dark eyeglasses to protect their eyes from bright lights and occasionally protective goggles to prevent rubbing of the eyes when asleep and to reduce dry eyes.
 They also are required to moisturize the eyes with preservative-free tears and follow directions for prescription drops.
 Occasionally after the procedure a bandage contact lens is placed to aid the healing, and typically removed after 3–4 days.
-Patients should be adequately informed by their surgeons of the importance of proper post-operative care to minimize the risk of complications.